-If you’re planning your holiday meals right now, be sure to Pin this spinach salad recipe!
+If you’re planning your holiday meals right now, be sure to save this one!
 It’s easy to prep ahead, and has a beautiful contrast of colors.
 It’s also a healthy way to start an indulgent night of eating.

 If you have guests who will not eat the bacon and need to keep it on the side, try this recipe for a Spinach Salad with Bacon and Eggs.